Balls to the Wall (song)

 "Balls to the Wall" is a song by German heavy metal band Accept.
-It was released as the lead single from their 1983 fifth studio album of the same name.
-The anthemic title track is the album's best known song, and became Accept's signature song, for which a music video was shot that received American airplay on MTV.
+It was released as the lead single from their 1983 studio album of the same name.
+The anthemic title track is the album's best known song, and quickly became Accept's signature song.
+An accompanying music video was made that received airplay on MTV.

+As of 26 December 2024, the music video has received over 47.7 million views on YouTube.

 Song meaning

-Asked about the meaning of the song, guitarist Wolf Hoffmann replied:
+When asked about the song meaning, lead guitarist Wolf Hoffmann said: